Ashley’s practice encompasses Commercial and Insurance law as well as Civil Liability.

 Ashley has an exclusively multi-track personal injury practice and acts for both Claimants and Defendants at this level.
-Over the last few years Ashley has appeared on a number of occasions in the High Court with respect to accidents at work and RTAs.
 In the County Court Ashley has appeared in many multi-day trials.

 Ashley has appeared against a number of silks both at court and in JSM’s, and has been involved in cases where the value of claims has exceeded £1m.

 Ongoing high value claim concerning a Police vehicle colliding with a pedestrian causing catastrophic injuries.